gschlabitz/bud-get/README.md

 An automated budget the way I like it.

+## Budgeting apps suck

+I've used many banking and budget apps over the years and they always disappointed in some way.
+They were either too simple or too complex.
+The common main issue was importing transactions only worked sometimes, requiring me to enter the data manually.

+Years later, I discovered that I don't need to rely on a banking app.
+The best and cheapest way to do budgets is a spreadsheet.
+That way, you can make your budget exactly the way you like it.

 ## Just use a Spreadsheet!

-I've used many banking and budget apps over the years and they always disappointed.
-Sure, they had fancy features and graphs, but were hard to use, importing transactions only worked sometimes, and one or two things important to me were just missing.
-Some of them sold my data, others were just an ad vehicle for banks.

-Years later, I discovered that I don't need to rely on a banking app.
-The best way and cheapest way to do budgets is a spreadsheet.
-It is such a simple and flexible concept!
-You can make your budget exactly the way you like it.

-## Drawbacks of Spreadsheets
+Well, almost.
 The only drawback is the data entry aspect.
-I'm lazy and wanted to find a way to automate this and here is were Bud-Get comes in!
+Even if a bank lets you download transactions as a CSV file, you still have to edit it and get it into the right place.

+This is were Bud-Get comes in!
+It automates creating and updating a budget spreadsheet from CSV transaction reports.

 ## Such Automation